AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 By default Sirius solver and OR-Tools are NOT compiled with Antares Solution.
 You can enable compilation with `-DBUILD_sirius=ON -DBUILD_ortools=ON` when you configure build with cmake.

-We recommand you to use `-DDEPS_INSTALL_DIR` option so you can use these builds in another antares checkout directory.
+We recommend you to use `-DDEPS_INSTALL_DIR` option so you can use these builds in another antares checkout directory.

 In this case you can specify dependency install directory with :
 ```
 cmake -DDEPS_INSTALL_DIR=<deps_install_dir>
 ````
-### Linux using system libs (recommanded)
+### Linux using system libs (recommended)
 - Install dependencies [using package manager](#using-a-package-manager).

 - Configure build with cmake